deepfence/ThreatMapper/docs/docs/threatmapper/developers/deploy-console.md

 4. Optional: enable external access with the `deepfence-router` package:

-    Refer to the the instructions to install the [Router](https://github.com/deepfence/ThreatMapper/tree/master/deployment-scripts/helm-charts/deepfence-router), typically as follows:
+    Refer to the instructions to install the [Router](https://github.com/deepfence/ThreatMapper/tree/master/deployment-scripts/helm-charts/deepfence-router), typically as follows:

     ```bash
     # Create the values file